greenlaw110/atmsim/README.md

 Run the application
 --------------------

-Type `mvn package exec:java` to enter the command line shell to the atm sim program.
+Type `mvn compile exec:java` to enter the command line shell to the atm sim program.
 Then you can see something like

 ```
 no atm found. prepare to create default atm:new ATM created:
 ATM state
-20th X 10 = 200
+20th X 100 = 2000
-50th X 10 = 500
+50th X 40 = 2000

 atm>
 ```

+**Note** if you haven't run `mvn` before it might expect a bit long time for maven to download all required dependencies (not the dependencies of the application, but the ones required by maven plugins).
+Please don't get panic with the long list of downloads, they won't be there for the second time as long as you keep your $HOME/.m2 folder untouched.

 Type `help` to see the help message: